 Churchill Club History

-The first meeting of Churchill Club was held November 12, 1985, featuring speaker Robert Noyce, integrated circuit pioneer and founder of Fairchild and Intel.
+The first meeting of Churchill Club was November 12, 1985, featuring Robert Noyce, integrated circuit pioneer and founder of Fairchild Semiconductor and Intel.
 More than 275 attended that first program.

-Churchill Club was founded by Rich Karlgaard, now publisher of Forbes magazine, and Tony Perkins, former Editor-in-Chief of AlwaysOn.
-The two and a group of friends set about creating an organization dedicated to producing programs where “important people say important things.”
+Churchill Club was founded by Rich Karlgaard, now publisher of Forbes magazine, and Tony Perkins, former editor-in-chief of AlwaysOn.
+They and a group of friends created an organization dedicated to producing programs where “important people say important things.”

 What’s with the bowler hat?

 We’re glad you asked.
 The bowler, also known as the derby, became a symbol of class equality throughout the 19th and 20th centuries.
 The bowler leveled the visual playing field, thereby encouraging more openness toward others and their ideas—exactly what we strive to do by igniting conversations.